FDIO: Frequency Decomposed Inertial Odometry

 \subsection{Ablation Study}

-To evaluate the effectiveness of the proposed components, we construct two ablation variants: (1) \textbf{Conv-only}, which processes raw IMU signals using only the multi-path convolution module; and (2) \textbf{}{Mamba-only}, which processes raw IMU signals using only the Mamba module.
-Table~2 presents the performance of these variants, the full MambaIO model, and RoNIN-ResNet across the six datasets.
+To evaluate the effectiveness of the proposed components, two ablation variants are constructed: Conv only and Mamba only.
+The Conv only variant processes raw IMU signals using only the multipath convolution module, while the Mamba only variant processes raw IMU signals using only the Mamba module.
+Table~\ref{ablation_study} presents the performance of these variants and the full FDIO model across the five datasets.

-The results indicate that while \textbf{Conv-only} achieves basic localization capability, its accuracy is substantially lower than that of the full MambaIO, suggesting that local modeling alone is insufficient to capture the complex multi-scale dynamics in IMU signals.
-Similarly, \textbf{Mamba-only} underperforms, highlighting the limited ability of purely global modeling to represent high-frequency local details such as gait transients or turning jitter.
-Notably, both ablation variants still outperform RoNIN-ResNet, confirming the intrinsic effectiveness of the designed modules.
-The full MambaIO achieves the best performance across all datasets, significantly surpassing current state-of-the-art methods, which strongly validates the complementary benefits of the high/low-frequency decomposition strategy and the dual-path collaborative architecture.
+The experimental results show that although Conv only has basic localization capability, its accuracy is clearly lower than that of the full FDIO, indicating that local modeling alone is insufficient to capture the complex multi scale dynamics in IMU signals.
+Similarly, Mamba only also shows limited performance, suggesting that purely global modeling cannot adequately represent high frequency local details such as gait transients or turning jitter.
+In contrast, the complete FDIO achieves the best results on all datasets, further validating the complementary advantages of the high and low frequency decomposition strategy and the dual path collaborative architecture.

-In summary, the ablation study not only confirms the necessity of each component but also underscores the critical role of multi-scale feature disentanglement and joint local–global modeling in enhancing pedestrian inertial localization accuracy.